🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 It includes these key features:

-• Access Management: Control user permissions, groups, and scheduled access.
+• Access Management: Group-based permissions, scheduled access, and two-factor rules.

-• Multi-Monitor Support: View and switch between all connected displays remotely.
+• Multi-Monitor Support: View, span, or switch between all connected remote displays.

 For a full review, see our Splashtop review.